Providence Hall Charter School: High School

-The high school goes grades 9th through 12th. fifteen Advanced Placement (AP) and twelve Concurrent Enrollment (CE) courses are offered.
+The high school goes grades 9th through 12th.
+Fifteen Advanced Placement (AP) and twelve Concurrent Enrollment (CE) courses are offered through Salt Lake Community College or Weber State.
 Thirty-nine percent of recent graduates earned a cumulative GPA of 3.5 or better, and sixty-one percent earned either an Advanced or Advanced Honors Diploma.
-The class of 2021 earned over 2.7 million dollars in scholarship money and were accepted to more than 50 different colleges and universities including Stanford, Dartmouth, and Cornell.
+Students have been accepted to more than 50 different colleges and universities including Stanford, Dartmouth, and Cornell.
 The school has multiple clubs and organizations including National Honors Society, Naval JROTC, speech and debate, dance, cheer, and choir.
 The principal is Melissa McPhail.